erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 After `eq` we see the function `erl_types:t_has_var/1` where we spend almost 6% of the entire execution in.
 A while further down you can see `copy_struct` which is the function used to copy terms.
-If we expand it to view the parents we find that it is mostly `ets:lookup_element/3` that contributes to this time via the erlang function `dialyzer_plt:ets_table_lookup/2`.
+If we expand it to view the parents we find that it is mostly `ets:lookup_element/3` that contributes to this time via the Erlang function `dialyzer_plt:ets_table_lookup/2`.

 ### Flame Graph